 Miriam Plane ’17 has been awarded a Fulbright ETA to teach English in Berlin, Germany for year.

-Miriam Plane, a sociology major and Gender Studies/Feminist Studies (GSFS) minor, has been awarded a Fulbright English Teaching Assistantship to Germany.
+Miriam Plane, a sociology major and Gender, Sexuality and Feminist Studies Program (GSFS) minor, has been awarded a Fulbright English Teaching Assistantship to Germany.
 Plane will live and work in Berlin from September 2017 until June 2018.

 Plane, a native of Madison, Wisconsin, said the process of applying for the Fulbright was intensive but highly encourages those who are interested to apply.